All you need to know about the Premier 15s

 Ellie Kildunne signed an undisclosed deal in June after spending a season at Wasps.

-The fast-paced full-back will add to the formidable backs at Quins and she will link-up with her England team-mates at the club.
+The fast-paced full-back will add to the formidable backs at Quins and she will link up with her England team-mates at the club.

-"I've spoken to Shaunagh [Brown] about the Club and she had only positive things to say so I can't wait to experience the great culture they have at Quins, meet all my new team-mates and aim to defend the Allianz Premier 15s title," Kildunne said.
+"I've spoken to Shaunagh [Brown] about the club and she had only positive things to say so I can't wait to experience the great culture they have at Quins, meet all my new team-mates and aim to defend the Allianz Premier 15s title," Kildunne said.

 Coach - Gerard Mullen

-Gerard Mullen joined Quins ahead of the 20/21 season and his tenure has had the perfect start.
+Gerard Mullen joined Quins before the 2020-21 season and his tenure has had the perfect start.

 He won the Premier 15s title, taking the trophy from the only other winners, Saracens.

-Mullen has also managed to re-sign to the club stars including Amy Cokayne, Lagi Tuima and Lucy Packer.
+Mullen has also managed to re-sign stars including Amy Cokayne, Lagi Tuima and Lucy Packer.

 Opening match: The defending champions will open their campaign against Loughborough Lightning at the Stoop on 5 September, 15:00 BST kick-off.